NervousGroove/ESCP/README.md

 # 👾 Constantly Improving
 ESCP (Export Settings and Compatibility Parameters) is constantly improving, constantly updating, receiving new features, fixes and changes.

+---> ALL RIGHTS RESERVED, SWANKYNOOB INC. | ESTABLISHED AND MANAGED BY Wesley YAN Soares Brehmer